NJUNLP/SDGO/README.md

 annotated data or models, improving safety while maintaining general capabilities; (bottom) the consistency in safety discrimination and generative behaviors exhibited by the LLM after applying SDGO.

-Here's the cleaned up version with icons only for major sections:

 ## Usage

 ### 🔍 1.
 Revealing Safety Inconsistency in LLMs